sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 Opiskelija osaa suunnitella jotain tietoverkkojen tarvitsemista palvelunlaatuasetuksista.

 Hylätty 0: Ei hallitse aihealuetta

+The course is evaluated with a theory exam.

 Excellent 5:
 The student shows that he or she knows and understands Quality of Service in data networks exceptionally.